HughWarrington/SymPortal_wiki/SymPortal-setup.md

 __N.B. some of the above package versions are not maintained in the conda repositories.
 As such, please install the packages using pip.__

-E.g (making sure you are installing to the correct python version):
+E.g. (making sure you are installing to the correct python version):
 ```console
 (sp_venv)$ pip install sklearn==0.0
 ```